For an executive summary, my current CV clocks in at four pages.

 My name is Kyle Woodward.
-I'm a 38-year-old resident of San Francisco, currently an Assistant Professor in the Department of Economics at UNC–Chapel Hill and a Senior Data Scientist (Economics) at Gopuff.
+I'm a 39-year-old resident of San Francisco, currently an Senior Data Scientist (Economics) at Gopuff and an Adjunct Professor in the Department of Economics at the University of San Francisco.
 I got my Ph.D. in Economics at UCLA in 2015; my undergraduate work was at Stanford University, to which I owe degrees in math, economics, and computer science.
 I am an active supporter of bicycle commuting.
 I spend my spare time making things like websites, furniture, beer, and economic models.

 Dropping me a line is left as an exercise for the reader. (tip: Google can help if you remember calculus; Wolfram|Alpha can help if you don't)

-The color scheme comes from The New St. Martin's Handbook, with slight adjustments to match my almae matres and employer.
+The color scheme comes from The New St. Martin's Handbook, with slight adjustments to match my almae matres and former employer.
 And wood, or perhaps a healthy brown ale.
 Kudos to the publishers for picking a naturally appealing palette.

 The splash page design can vary.
 You are encouraged to press [Esc], or double-tap, and play around.
 Available themes include: